mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% raw %}

 The `twig` and `twig-drupal-filters` extensions make it possible for Storybook to first understand Twig code, and second also understand any Drupal filters we may use in Twig.
-The `setupTwig` function is simply what makes all of this work in Storybook.

 * Now open `vite.config.js` and override any imports at the top of the file with the following: